w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

 * explain how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate and process content
-* provide headings to help users identify and navigate the different content sections
+* provide meaningful and consistent headings to help users identify and navigate the different content sections
 * group content using paragraphs, lists, and other structures
-* provide tables of contents to give an overall summary of the content structure
 * collaborate with designers and developers to:
   * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
   * ensure meaningful content sequences irrespective of screen sizes, user configurations, and assistive technologies in use